tristan957/tristan.partin.io/README.md

 The site also includes dark mode support which will be handled by your system preferences, specifically `prefers-color-scheme`.
 Alternatively, there is a toggle if you prefer one theme over the other.
 The option is stored in local storage as `site-theme`.
-Note the toggle requires JavaScript to be enabled.
+Note: the toggle requires JavaScript to be enabled.

 It is inspired by an older iteration of [drewdevault.com](https://drewdevault.com).